ForgeKit-ai/forgekit/README.md

 - Build the project.
 - Bundle your build output into `bundle.tar.gz` (defaults to `dist/`, overridable with `--build-dir`).
 - Upload the archive to ForgeKit hosting.

+If you are not logged in, the command will open a browser and prompt you to authenticate before deploying.

 If a `forgekit.json` file exists it will be used to auto-detect the build directory based on the scaffolded stack.
 The deploy endpoint can be customized with the `FORGEKIT_DEPLOY_URL` environment variable.